 It takes a year to learn this language well enough to remember it for life, and to be fluent enough to alleviate distress and restore well-being.
 After one year you will be capable of restoring the elements of well-being that make life worth living, even for those who are seriously ill or injured, even at the end of life.

-The language can be taught—we have done it succesfully for thirty years—but it cannot be taught by lecture or learned by memorization.
+The language can be taught—we have done it successfully for thirty-five years—but it cannot be taught by lecture or learned by memorization.
 It can only be learned in the service of others who are suffering.
-This may be why it is so rarely taught in academia.

 This healing language is crucial to the quality of relationships, not only in health care, but in public.
 We desperately need conversations that are healing rather than divisive, conversations that produce insight rather than merely affirm the latest fashion in group-think.
 We need language that leads to conversations that are meaningful, open, honest, and life-affirming, rather than those that are superficial, censored, devious, and corrosive.
 We need language that unlocks our innate capacity to heal, to grow, to thrive.